We’ve said it before, food is an important part of Cottey life and part of the way we celebrate too. There are a number of traditions tied to food.

 Centennial Room Dinner

-The seniors keep the details of this tradition pretty close to their vests.
+This dinner marks the official end of the Duck Game.
+The sophomores keep the details of this tradition pretty close to their vests.
 Let’s just say it marks the official close to the Duck Game for the academic year.

 Saturday Night Suppers

 Held usually during Founder’s Weekend or by special arrangement, Saturday Night Suppers are Cottey’s version of The Sing-Off where students sit with their classmates in the dining room and sing class songs back and forth.

 Suite feeds are sometimes held on Sunday evenings in the suites.
 The students plan and prepare their own meal, spend time together, and just hang out.
 Suite feeds are held with varying degrees of regularity, depending on the wishes of the students in each suite.

 Yellow and White Dinner